 Storm Ciara has battered the UK, bringing 200 flood warnings and winds in excess of 97 mph.
 Over 675,000 homes were left without power over the weekend, flights are still cancelled and the rail network is severely disrupted.

-Increasing the number of agents, updating a customer engagement hub’s frontline information (the first thing a customer will see or hear when they get in contact with an organisation) and changing communication channels all require an agile contact centre.
-Ensuring that the systems are in place for a contact centre to change the way that it is set up is key to weathering a storm.
+Increasing the number of agents, updating a customer engagement hub’s frontline information (the first thing a customer will see or hear when they get in contact with an organization) and changing communication channels all require an agile contact center.
+Ensuring that the systems are in place for a contact center to change the way that it is set up is key to weathering a storm.

 As well as connecting people to accurate information, having a complete view of the customer (such as their location and past interactions) can help utilities, travel and logistics companies to identify those affected.
 Customer information is especially important for utilities providers, who must identify vulnerable customers to prioritise until the power is back.

 As the storm continues, we’ve been working with our customers across the utilities, travel, logistics and public sectors to help them meet these challenges.
 There is much more work to do, and our thoughts are with those still being impacted by Storm Ciara.